New Commander of United Nations Command holds year’s first Ambassador Roundtable

-U.S. Army Gen. Xavier Brunson (second from left), the new commander of the United Nations Command, delivers opening remarks during the year's first Ambassador Roundtable at the Philippines Embassy to the Republic of Korea in Seoul, Jan.
-22.
+U.S. Army Gen. Xavier Brunson, the new United Nations Command Commander, held the year’s first UNC Member State Ambassadors Roundtable, Jan.
+22, 2025, at the Philippines Embassy to Republic of Korea in Seoul.
+This monthly engagement was one of Brunson’s first official key leader engagements since he took command of UNC, Dec.
+20, 2024.

+At the meeting, Brunson affirmed his commitment as the UNC Commander for peace and security on the Korean Peninsula through upholding the Armistice Agreement.
+Brunson also shared his vision to carry the legacy of UNC on the new year, marking 75th anniversary of UNC’s presence on the Peninsula.

+“I’m committed to reinforcing the role of the United Nations Command, whose international legitimacy and strength are vital to maintaining stability in this region, the participation and support of our multinational coalition of partners embodies the principles of collective security and our shared dedication to upholding the rules based international order,” Brunson said.

 |Date Taken: